-7.0.1 Each Officer of Instruction is expected to support the institutional purpose of the College in relations with students in the classroom and elsewhere.
-[Statute 74]

-7.0.2 In the classroom, the Officer of Instruction will practice and will require of all students the highest standards of courtesy, tolerance, industry, dignity, and intellectual honesty.
-The Officer of Instruction should maintain the standards of academic achievement adopted by the Faculty and seek to inculcate respect for the heritage of learning.

-7.0.3 Outside the classroom, Officers of Instruction are drawn into association with students in many ways--intellectual, professional, social, and religious.
+- 7.0.1 Each Officer of Instruction is expected to support the institutional purpose of the College in relations with students in the classroom and elsewhere.
+[Statute 74] - 7.0.2 In the classroom, the Officer of Instruction will practice and will require of all students the highest standards of courtesy, tolerance, industry, dignity, and intellectual honesty.
+The Officer of Instruction should maintain the standards of academic achievement adopted by the Faculty and seek to inculcate respect for the heritage of learning. - 7.0.3 Outside the classroom, Officers of Instruction are drawn into association with students in many ways--intellectual, professional, social, and religious.
 Each Officer of Instruction, in accord with conscience and as opportunities occur, accepts responsibility for taking part in the activities of the campus community, such as extracurricular interest groups, professional societies, social events in the fraternities, sororities, and residence halls, or in conversations with individual students on matters of concern.
 Contact with students outside the classroom is encouraged.
 Participation by Officers of Instruction in religious, social, cultural, and athletic events of a public nature on the campus, although properly voluntary, is encouraged.
-[Rev. 1997]

-7.0.4 Smoking is prohibited in all Lafayette College buildings without exceptions for private offices or restrooms.
-[1993]
+[Rev. 1997] - 7.0.4 Smoking is prohibited in all Lafayette College buildings without exceptions for private offices or restrooms.
+[1993] - 7.0.5 Romantic or sexual relationships between students and faculty members are prohibited.
+This prohibition is not lessened in any way if the relationship is consensual and/or if it is initiated by the student.
+For a faculty member to enter into such a relationship will be the basis for disciplinary action up to and including termination.
+This policy does not impact the ability for spouses or domestic partners of faculty members to enroll at Lafayette, nor does it impact their ability to take advantage of the College's tuition benefit programs.
+[24-20, Board May 23, 2025]